Become a water champion

 Image: Becs Gibson | DOC

-- good footwear that won’t slip on rocks or banks
+- Warm clothes and good footwear that won’t slip on rocks or banks.

-Check the weather conditions on the day and make sure you are prepared.
+Check the weather conditions on the day, and make sure you're prepared.

 Toa Tiaki Wai/Water Champion medal

-Come back online and tell us where you did your clean-up, what you found, who you talked to about your water source and why it is important to them.
+Tell us where you did your clean-up, what you found and why this wai is important to you.